 - Vacancy or turnover recovery

-But even in those scenarios, there’s more going on behind the scenes.
+But even in those scenarios, there’s more going on behind the scenes —something a seasoned property management company can help you analyze beyond just your monthly balance.

 The Truth About Cash Flow: It’s Only One Part of the Equation